 The Mediterranean diet is one diet that may help to reduce your risk of developing metabolic syndrome.
-This diet emphasizes plant-based foods like fruits, veggies, grains, olive oil.
-It also highlights low to moderate amounts of fish, poultry, and dairy products.
+This diet emphasizes plant-based foods like fruits, veggies, grains, and olive oil.
+It also highlights low-to-moderate amounts of fish, poultry, and dairy products.

 Work with your doctor to: